Drivers and Containerization Platforms

 If you see no output, Nouveau was successfully removed.

-Install the Linux kernel development tools for RHEL to support installing the NVIDIA drivers.
+Many Linux distributions require Linux kernel development tools to be installed to support installing the NVIDIA drivers.

 sudo dnf -y install kernel-devel-`uname -r` kernel-headers-`uname -r`